-Sensitivities or allergies to foods such as soy, eggs, or seafood can cause diarrhea.
-Some others are:
+Sensitivities or allergies to products such as soy, eggs, or seafood can cause diarrhea.
+Other food triggers include:

-- Lactose.
-People who are lactose intolerant may have diarrhea after eating milk and other dairy products.
+- Lactose: People who are lactose intolerant may have diarrhea after consuming milk and other dairy products.

-- Fructose and high-fructose corn syrup.
-If you’re fructose intolerant, you might have diarrhea after eating foods or soft drinks that contain fruits or honey.
+- Fructose and high fructose corn syrup: If you’re fructose intolerant, you might have diarrhea after consuming foods or soft drinks that contain fruits or honey.

-- Artificial sweeteners.
-Sugar alcohols typically added to sugar-free products can trigger diarrhea.
+- Artificial sweeteners: The sugar alcohols typically added to sugar-free products can trigger diarrhea.
 These include sorbitol, mannitol, and xylitol.

-- Gluten.
-If you have celiac disease or a gluten intolerance, your body is sensitive to gluten, which can be found in foods that contain certain grains, such as wheat or rye.
+- Gluten: If you have celiac disease or another gluten-related disorder, your body is sensitive to the protein gluten.
+Gluten is found in foods that contain certain grains, such as wheat or rye.

-Too much alcohol or caffeinated beverages like coffee can also cause diarrhea.
+Too much alcohol or caffeinated beverages such as coffee can also cause diarrhea.